Legal Administrative Assistant [WRP-18]

 American Civil Liberties Union Foundation

-Women’s Rights Project, New York
+Women’s Rights Project, NY

 The Women’s Rights Project of the ACLU’s National office in New York City seeks applications for a full-time Legal Administrative Assistant.
-While the primary focus of duties will be for the Project, the position may also provide assistance to other legal projects.

 The Women’s Rights Project is part of the ACLU’s Center for Liberty, which is dedicated to the principle that we are all entitled to determine the course of our lives based on who we are and what we believe, free from unreasonable government constraint and baseless stereotypes.
 The Center for Liberty encompasses the ACLU’s work on women’s rights, reproductive freedom, LGBT rights and the rights of people living with HIV, the rights of people with disabilities, and freedom of religion and belief.

 Founded in 1972 by Ruth Bader Ginsburg, the Women's Rights Project (WRP) has been a leader in the legal battles to ensure women’s full equality in American society.
 WRP is dedicated to the advancement of the rights and interests of women and works to implement ACLU policy in the area of gender discrimination.
 Through litigation, advocacy, and public education, WRP pushes for change and systemic reform in those institutions that perpetuate discrimination against women.
 WRP has been an active participant in virtually all of the major gender discrimination litigation in the Supreme Court and in significant communications and public education efforts on behalf of women and girls.

 WRP focuses on women’s rights in the following priority areas: employment, education, and violence against women.

 - Handle general clerical and administrative duties for the Project including processing invoices, tracking expenses and case costs, preparing expense reports, ordering supplies, etc.